Pashyn Morimoto, health professions major (pre-medicine) at UH West Oahu, Fall 2019-present

 Hiromi Kobayashi, liberal arts major at Leeward CC, Fall 2011

 First student at the College to perform a CHEM 299 Independent Study.
 Her focus was on organic synthesis methodology and the development of hydroxy-substituted chalcones via the Claisen-Schmidt condensation.
 Hiromi graduated from the University of Hawaii Manoa with a BS in Chemistry and earned an undergraduate Teaching Assistant position during her senior year.
 She then moved back to Tokyo, Japan where she worked as a professional organic chemist for the Fuijifilm Corporation.

-Helmut Kae, PhD, Associate Professor of Microbiology, Leeward CC
+Helmut Kae, PhD, Professor of Microbiology, Leeward CC

-Dr. Kae is the Leeward CC INBRE Co-Coordinator and has mentored over 50 students in a variety of biomedical research projects.
-He is a co-founder of the Leeward CC annual summer research symposium and his contributions to engaging undergraduates in research experiences has transformed the College.
-Dr. Kae’s expertise enables our group members to perform the biological evaluation of their synthesized compounds.
+Dr. Helmut Kae is an award-winning educator and leader at Leeward Community College where he actively mentors undergraduate researchers in a wide variety of molecular and microbiological projects.
+He is a co-founder of the Leeward CC Annual Summer Biomedical Research Symposium and his contributions to engaging undergraduates in research experiences have transformed the college into a vibrant community of promising young talent.
+Dr. Kae’s expertise and generosity enable our group members to perform the biological evaluation of their synthesized compounds at his laboratory.